chromium/chromium/media/base/status.md

 ```

 Define an |TypedStatusTraits|, picking a name for the group of codes:
-(copying the desciptive comments is not suggested)
+(copying the descriptive comments is not suggested)

 ```c++
 struct MyExampleStatusTraits {